gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

     :align: center
     :alt: scalene_steps

-.. admonition:: Code Completion
+.. admonition:: Code Completion: scalene_steps definition

     .. tab-set::

         .. tab-item:: Q

-            Write a definition to replace the lines between the comments (begin triangle and end triangle) in the code above.
+            Write a definition to replace the lines between the comments (begin triangle and end triangle) in the code below.

             .. code-block:: python